The Castle Doctrine: Release

-The Castle Doctrine was first released as a paid alpha and sold at half-price from March 2013 until its official release on January 29, 2014.
+The Castle Doctrine was first released as a paid alpha and sold at half price from March 2013 until its official release on January 29, 2014.
 As was visible through its history of updates during beta testing, it went through several changes, primarily the increase of gameplay difficulty.
 One was the addition of dedicated "perma-perma-death" servers, where players could not even re-create characters after dying, in contrast to the game's generic "perma-death" servers.
 Another was "blueprints," which allow players to get a general sense of a house's layout before entering and thus encourage setting up puzzle-based—rather than luck-based—vault defenses.
 Rohrer did not, however, want the game to be impossible, so he took the step of forcing players to evade their own traps before the houses would be accessible to others.
 The game has been placed in the public domain and is hosted on SourceForge.

 Upon release, the game's 50% discount was scaled back to 25% for one week.
 It has not gone on sale since, as Rohrer believes that "sales screw your fans" as they discourage buying games one wants during non-sale periods.
-Following the game's release, Rohrer used $3,000 USD of alpha release earnings to fund a competition in which players could win money, paintings, gift cards, and other prizes by having the highest worth in-game houses.
-The highest prize awarded was $316 USD.
+Following the game's release, Rohrer used US$3,000 of alpha release earnings to fund a competition in which players could win money, paintings, gift cards, and other prizes by having the highest worth in-game houses.
+The highest prize awarded was US$316.